 12. America’s Fascination with Incarceration May Finally Come to an End

 In #7 we discussed the coming decline in senior housing.
 That’s likely to extend to any and all institutions where people are essentially on permanent quarantine.
 That includes the prisons.

-Expect to see either shorter sentences or house arrest/restitution become the norm going forward.
-It’s also likely many nonviolent offenders will be released in the coming months and years.
+Expect to see either shorter sentences or house arrest/restitution become more common going forward.
+It’s also likely many non-violent offenders will be released in the coming months and years.
 The reduction in state revenues as a result of a pandemic recession is likely to force the issue from a financial angle.